Navigation

 Mount Stupid

-Needless to say that wasn’t the case.
+Needless to say, that wasn’t the case.
 But I will admit: my naivety gave me the boost I needed to get started.
-If you don’t dare you don’t succeed, and I only dared because I was at the peak of Mount Stupid.
-I started looking right away at procedural generation of terrain, to make a giant open world game, and told myself that even if I failed, I could always sell my terrible 3d models I’ve made in blender with weeks of experience in 3d modelling.
+If you don’t dare, you don’t succeed, and I only dared because I was at the peak of Mount Stupid.
+I started looking right away at procedural terrain generation to make a giant open world game and told myself that even if I failed, I could always sell the terrible 3D models I’d made in Blender with just weeks of experience.

-To be honest, falling from the peak wasn’t a harsh reality check that people often make it to be it to be, but rather an eye opening landing that made me discover how much there really is to learn.
+To be honest, falling from the peak wasn’t the harsh reality check that people often make it out to be, but rather an eye-opening landing that made me discover how much there really is to learn.

 Design is everywhere

-I love it when I’m told what to do, and I just need to do it.
-But unfortunately in games, figuring out what to do is often a much greater challenge, at least for me.
+I love it when I’m told what to do and just need to do it.
+But unfortunately, in games, figuring out what to do is often a much greater challenge, at least for me.

 While playing games, design is often overlooked.
-If you don’t notice it, it usually means that the designers made a good job at making their decisions feel natural, intuitive, and invisible.
+If you don’t notice it, it usually means the designers did a good job making their decisions feel natural, intuitive, and invisible.

-Every decision is deliberate: where the camera should be pointing after a cutscene?
+Every decision is deliberate: Where should the camera point after a cutscene?
 Should jumping cancel an attack?
-What happens if the player does something before another?
-And to all these question, there’s rarely a right answer.
+What happens if the player does something before something else?
+And to all these questions, there’s rarely a right answer.

 I remember that back in school, the subjects I excelled at were the ones with clear right and wrong answers.
-In math, if you solved every question correctly, you got full marks — simple.
+In math, if you solved every question correctly, you got full marks, simple.
 But in an essay?
 Full marks always felt out of reach.
-There was no perfect answer, only better ways of expressing an idea, and that ambiguity is what designers need to deal with all the time.
+There was no perfect answer, only better ways of expressing an idea, and that ambiguity is what designers deal with all the time.

-Design is not only about the mechanics, that only cover the game design aspect of it, there’s then level design, sound design, narrative design, UX design, economy design, cinematic design… the list goes on.
-Practically everything in a game is touched by design in some form, and these fields are so different from one another, so..
-How does a person even make a game?
+Design is not only about mechanics, that only covers game design.
+There’s level design, sound design, narrative design, UX design, economy design, cinematic design… the list goes on.
+Practically everything in a game is touched by design in some form, and these fields are so different from one another, so… how does a person even make a game?

 This leads to my next point: